Degree project - Engineering

 Every degree project must have an examiner appointed by the department at which the work is to be conducted and at least one supervisor.

-- The examiner must have a doctoral degree and be employed by Lund University.
+- The examiner must have a doctoral degree and be employed as a teacher by Lund University.
 They formally decide whether the student meets the requirements and whether the topic is relevant to the subject, for instance on the basis of the student's choice of elective courses.
 The examiner also makes the final assessment of the degree project, i.e. checks that all parts of the course have been completed in accordance with the current quality standards.
 Students carrying out the degree project in pairs are assessed individually.
 It is therefore important that the individual contributions are clearly discernible.

 - The principal supervisor must be employed by Lund University and must either conduct third cycle studies (have a licentiate degree or be a doctoral student at the end of their PhD programme) or be an experienced teacher.
 The principal supervisor supports the student during the planning phase, ensures that the necessary resources are available, and offers expertise and knowledge about the degree project process to make sure that the project satisfies the course requirements.
 Please note that the department is generally only obligated to provide supervision for 12 months.